 How to survive training regimes

-Marcin Bieniek explains how you can stay motivated while performing those boring tennis drills.
+Marcin Bieniek explains how to stay motivated while performing those boring tennis drills.

 Motivating words

-Using a word or phrase to help you focus is well known, but I think it only works well for a short-term focus.
-For example, if you have three repetitions of a drill to complete and your motivation is dropping, you can quickly refocus your motivation with words like come on, let us go, vamos, etc. Motivating words can be used to achieve excellent results in seconds, but they must be saved for special occasions.
+Using a word or phrase to help you focus is well known, but it only works well for a short-term focus.
+For example, if you have three repetitions of a drill to complete and your motivation is dropping, you can quickly refocus your motivation with words like Come on, let us go, vamos, etc. Motivating words can achieve excellent results in seconds but must be saved for special occasions.
 If a term is used too often, it will not be seen as unique and will not have that desired motivating effect.

 Creativeness

-Creativeness is vital as it kills boredom, it creates something new, and it is personal.
-On the court you may think we have limited possibilities, not right, it depends on your creativeness.
-When practicing your forehand or backhand shot, you can place marks, cones, racquets, balls around the opponent's court for you to aim your shot at.
+Creativeness is vital as it kills boredom, creates something new, and is personal.
+On the court, you may think you have limited possibilities—that's not right; it depends on your creativity.
+When practicing your forehand or backhand shot, you can place marks, cones, racquets, and balls around the opponent's court for you to aim your shot at.

 Imagination

 It is similar to creativeness, but you use it in your head.
 Imagination works well for me when I do indoor cycling.
-Cycling indoors is boring, and time never seems to go as fast as it does when cycling outdoors.
+Cycling indoors is boring, and time never seems to go as fast as outdoors.
 When we are bored, we keep looking at the clock, and what feels like 5 minutes of work, in reality, has only lasted two minutes.
 So, what can we do?
-It would help if you gave the brain something else to focus on, so I could imagine I am in the Tour de France in the leading pack and aiming to make a break.
-On court when you could suppose you are:
+It would help if you gave the brain something else to focus on so I could imagine I am in the Tour de France in the leading pack and aiming to make a break.
+On the court, when you could suppose you are:

 Counting

 Counting is the best way I find to motivate myself.
 It provides a point of focus and makes you work.
 Example: You have to complete eight repetitions of a specific drill.
 Set a target of four repetitions.
 Apply your best effort for the four repetitions.
-When you complete them, set another target of two repetitions, work a little harder on these two repetitions.
-When completed, set another target of two repetitions, and work even harder on these two repetitions (eight repetitions completed).
-You can apply the same approach to your gym exercises (sit-ups, press-ups, etc.) when cycling set time windows.
-Example 15 minutes of cycling - set targets of 5-minute windows and see if you can cycle a little further in each of the 5-minute windows.
+When you complete them, set another target of two repetitions and work a little harder on these two repetitions.
+When finished, set another target of two repetitions, and work even harder on these two repetitions (eight repetitions completed).
+When cycling set time windows, you can apply the same approach to your gym exercises (sit-ups, press-ups, etc.).
+For example, for 15 minutes of cycling, set targets for 5-minute windows and see if you can cycle a little further in each of the 5-minute windows.

 Another option is spotting.
 Execute ten repetitions at one location (spot) on the court, perform the next ten from another site, and finally, the last ten repetitions from a different location.
 Example: You have to complete 30 repetitions of a drill.